2023-04-27 15:32:38

 In fact, I should amend that statement by saying that you shouldn’t look at European cars.

 French and Italian cars seem to be even worse and I wouldn’t buy a British car.
-I’m sure you know about the reliability of Range Rovers.
+I’m sure you know regarding the reliability of Range Rovers.
 American cars, especially Ford, have come a long way and are more reliable than European cars in many segments.

 Most of the Japanese brands are relatively reliable and the Korean brands are going up.
 Although you also have to be careful with some Korean brands, such as the Buicks made in Korea by GM.
 Another luxury Korean brand is already having problems.
 A friend has a Genesis.